ClaudiaAF/markdown-template/README.md

 To do
 -----

-Reading the contents of `markdown.txt` by using an `iframe` works well in Firefox and Internet Explorer, but not Chrome.
+Reading the contents of `markdown.txt` by using a hidden `iframe` works well in Firefox and Internet Explorer, but not Chrome.
 Chrome sets limitations on local file access and requires both `index.html` and `markdown.txt` to be hosted on a server, for example [http-server](https://www.npmjs.com/package/http-server):

     $ npm install -g http-server